jillesvangurp/kotlinx-serialization-extensions/README.md

 - DEFAULT_JSON and DEFAULT_PRETTY_JSON Json configurations with some sane defaults.
 The actual defaults in kotlinx.serialization ae wrong for anyone looking to implement forward compatible APIs
 - Some extension functions on various things.

+I got tired of copy pasting these between projects, so I created a library that I can include quickly.

 ## Gradle